panoptic-labs/docs/docs/developers/V1.0/types/library.LiquidityChunkLibrary.md

 **Author:**
 Axicon Labs Limited

-A liquidity chunk is an amount of `liquidity` (an amount of WETH, e.g.) deployed between two ticks: `tickLower` and `tickUpper` into a concentrated liquidity AMM.
+A liquidity chunk is an amount of `liquidity` deployed between two ticks: `tickLower` and `tickUpper` into a concentrated liquidity AMM.

-Track Tick Range Information.
-Lower and Upper ticks including the liquidity deployed within that range.

-This is used to track information about a leg in the Option Position identified by `TokenId.sol`.

-We pack this tick range info into a uint256.

 ## State Variables